hvac-io/hvac-io.github.io/_posts/2014-12-08-first-look-at-haystack.md

 Why only those?
 Why no imaginary numbers?
 Why no ratios?
 Why no uncertainty?

-Especially considering that there's currencies unit (more on this later), for which case you [absolutely](https://www.youtube.com/watch?v=PZRI1IfStY0) don't want to deal with floating point numbers!
+Especially considering that there are currencies unit (more on this later), for which case you [absolutely](https://www.youtube.com/watch?v=PZRI1IfStY0) don't want to deal with floating point numbers!